tpturjo/Performance-Review-Web-Application/docs/MeetingNotes.md

 - Tanjett: Will continue  to work on Comment on review route.py stub
 - Next meeting is on November 23 at 1:00PM.

+## Nov 23, 2023
+**Recorded by:** Daniel

+**Scrum master:** Caleb
+**Venue:** Discord
+**Time:** 2:00 PM - 3:00PM
+**Attendance:** Caleb, Daniel, Turjo, Tanjet

+**Professor's Suggestions & Topics To Discuss:**

+- Current progress and future code to implement.
+- code review of new pull requests.

+**Difficulties:**
+- None

+**Decoupling/Solid:**
+ - Still working on decoupling for route.py file for further optimization and simplification.

+**Progress Report:**
+ - Daniel has pushed his HTML pages to accomodate new profile page
+ - Caleb has implemented the profiles and comments tables to the database.
+ - Tanjet's stub for comment on review pushed and merged.
+New data structure created for profiles.
+ -Turjo's stub for profile pushed and merged.
+Updated database method for profiles.
+**Code review:**
+*Turjo's code*
+ - Caleb:Code looks good.
+Also it was necessary to remove the change_username method, as that was a method we likely were not going to implement.
+Good to merge
+ - Daniel:Looks good.
+Don't see any errors
+ - Tanjet: Method works fine for the profile
+*Tanjet' code*
+ - Caleb: Methods looks good, code looks good to merge
+ - Daniel: Getter and setters will be very useful in handling data with many moving comps.
+Nice.
+ - Turjo:This basic user representation is a well-defined constructor and has accessor/mutator methods for username, first name, last name, email, and address, ensuring a clear and organized structure.
+Can be merged.

+**Decisions:**
+- Tanjet, Turjo and Caleb's pull request merged and closed.
+Deadline met.
+- Daniel will push his methods.py, route.py update before next meeting
+- Caleb will keep working onpost request handling for anonymous functionality (route.py)
+- Next meeting Nov 24

+**New features/code**
+- Caleb: post request handling for anonymous functionality (route.py)
+- Daniel: update methods.py & database.py for data output to html.
+Add routing for home.html require_login routing function. (route.py)
+- Tanjet: post request handling for ‘comment’ functionality (route.py)
+- Turjo: profile_edit.html and profile.html routing (route.py)

+*Deadlines:**
+Everyone to push by Nov 24(sat)